Trustworthiness of U.S. FDA Questioned in New Book

 America Guinea Pig probes deeply into the multiple problems inherent in the current system of testing and monitoring of drugs by following the premarket and post-market history of 10 different drugs and the tragedy they unloaded upon an unsuspecting public.
 Few consumers of drug products - about three quarters of our population - realize that drug companies provide 55% of the budget of the drug division of the FDA, Mix points out.

 By way of example, American Guinea Pig cites the history of Cylert, which was removed from the American market in 2005, six years after it was withdrawn in Canada and eight years after it was dropped in Great Britain.

 "This book is eye-opening.
 It's extremely well written and explains a complicated subject matter in a very coherent manner.
-It sheds light on the troublesome relationship between the FDA and big pharma companies --an issue too many people are unfamiliar with.
-If you use prescription pharmaceuticals, this book is a must read." - Website: www.americanguineapig.com
+It sheds light on the troublesome relationship between the FDA and big pharma companies - an issue too many people are unfamiliar with.
+If you use prescription pharmaceuticals, this book is a must read."

-You're reading Disabled World.
-See our homepage for informative disability news, reviews, sports, stories and how-tos.
-You can also connect with us on social media such as Twitter and Facebook or learn more about Disabled World on our about us page.
+Disabled World is an independent disability community established in 2004 to provide disability news and information to people with disabilities, seniors, their family and/or carers.
+See our homepage for informative news, reviews, sports, stories and how-tos.
+You can also connect with us on Twitter and Facebook or learn more about Disabled World on our about us page.

-Disclaimer: Disabled World provides general information only.
-Materials presented are in no way meant to be a substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
-Any 3rd party offering or advertising on disabled-world.com does not constitute an endorsement.
+Disabled World provides general information only.
+The materials presented are never meant to substitute for professional medical care by a qualified practitioner, nor should they be construed as such.
+Financial support is derived from advertisements or referral programs, where indicated.
+Any 3rd party offering or advertising does not constitute an endorsement.